c0deta1ker/SnapVac3D/README.md

 ## Acknowledgments
-I would like to thank Dr. Vladimir Strocov (PSI) for his invaluable guidance and support in the design and execution of this software application.
-His expertise and insights were instrumental in the successful completion of this project.
+I would like to thank Dr. Vladimir Strocov (PSI) and Leonard Nue (PSI) for their invaluable guidance and feedback in the design and execution of this software application.

 ## License